audiBookning/sueca-angular/README.md

 - use a service for any components to interface with game engine

 - plugin ai architecture that can accept modular strategies?

+- add UI for choosing certain predefined hands for testing purpose

+## bugs in progress...

+- no click handler when human is not the 1 player

+- ai player in 2º doesn't cut when possible and plays a random card.
+  - The expected values are all zero

+- ai in last doesn't evaluate the hand correctly when it was cut by the teamate

+- ai in 1º play hasn't the value of his card added to the expected value and many times they are zero

+- ai if plays before the human player doesn't account for his play

 ## Usefull Angular cli commands for dev